 Never use oil or grease on studs or nuts.
 If you do, the nuts might come loose.
 Your wheel could fall off, causing a serious accident.

-5. After mounting the spare, put the wheel nuts back on with the rounded end of the nuts toward the wheel.
+6. After mounting the spare, replace the wheel nuts with the rounded end of the nuts toward the wheel.
 Tighten each wheel nut by hand using the wheel wrench until the wheel is held against the hub.